MichaelVerdegaal/tanos_scraper/README.md

 The reason this was written is because i wanted to experiment with a large set of jlpt training data for myself, and i couldn't really find something nice elsewhere.

+For an example on how the data can be used, check my website - [VocaBee](www.vocabee.xyz)

 ## Requirements
 - The packages installed listed in requirements.txt
 - An empty postgres database.
 Fill in the credentials in `config_example.py`, when you're done, rename